Next: Postprocessor Access, Previous: Colors, Up: gtroff Reference [Contents][Index]

 is the same as ‘.pi foo | bar’.

-Note that the intermediate output format of gtroff
+The intermediate output format of GNU troff

-is piped to
+is piped to the

-the specified commands.
+specified commands.
 Consequently, calling groff

 without the